pr0spered/FullStack-php/README.md

 ## Overview

 This is a full-stack ticket booking application built using HTML, CSS, PHP, JavaScript and MySQL.
-It allows users to search for movies, select and review seats, book tickets, simulate payments, rate movies, view their booking history, etc. The project demonstrates a modular architecture suitable for web-based applications with dynamic user interactions.
+It allows users to search for movies, select and review seats, book tickets, simulate payments, rate movies, view their booking history, etc. The project showcases a web-based application with dynamic user interactions.

 ---